 Extreme heat conditions can affect bus, train and tram services.
 People using public transport are encouraged to check with local transport operators for up-to date information.

 The V/Line website provides a list of bus and rail services and timetables or phone 1800 800 007.
-V/line Gippsland Travel Updates are also available on the Gippsland Commuter Portal.
+V/line service changes and updates are also available on the Planned Disruptions page.

 Guide to Power Outages

-For information about possible supply interruptions contact AusNet Services on 131 719.
-Also, have a Backup Plan in case electricity fails.
+For information about possible supply interruptions contact AusNet Services on 131 719 or visit the DELWP Power Outages page.